-Purchase a copy of Greater Things here and I'll sign it, stamp with an original illustration, and deliver/mail it to you same or next day.
+Purchase Greater Things here and I'll sign it, stamp with an original illustration, and deliver/mail it to you same or next day.
 Plus, free shipping!

 Date Me!
 Buy it here and I'll deliver/mail the book same-day or next-day.
 SNAG IT.
 (Read more about the book below) I'm very excited about this.

 The PayPal button does not allow me to give an option to purchase multiple copies in one transaction (annoying).

 I do have a Venmo (search "firstname.lastname@example.org").
 I also accept checks, credit/debit card transactions over the phone, and cash.

 Let me know what works best for you and we'll work it out.

 I'm young, single, and in a wheelchair.
 In most people's minds, my wheelchair seems to define me; people are either scared of it or think it's a bigger deal than it is.
 But I'm just a normal girl.
 I'm a young, single woman who happens to be sitting down.

 Still, for better or worse, my wheelchair sets me apart.
 In dating - it's for worse.
 In meeting new people - it's for worse.
 In maneuvering around the city I live and grew up in - it's for worse.